IBC Totes in Canada: Types, Standards, and Compliance Explained

 IBC totes bridge the volume gap between drums and fixed tanks, typically holding 275 to 330 US gallons in standard North American configurations.

-Three main IBC types are used in Canada: steel, polyethylene, and composite (steel cage with HDPE liner), each suited to different applications and service conditions.
+Three main IBC tank types are used in Canada: steel, polyethylene, and composite (steel cage with HDPE liner), each suited to different applications and service conditions.

-Any IBC tote used to transport dangerous goods in Canada must be UN certified and comply with CAN/CGSB-43.146, the national standard referenced by Transport Canada.
+Any IBC tote used to transport dangerous goods in Canada must be UN-certified and comply with CAN/CGSB-43.146, the national standard referenced by Transport Canada.

 UN-standardized IBCs require mandatory inspection and leak testing every 30 months; missing this window means the container cannot legally be used for dangerous goods transport.